 This is because, as well as improving muscle strength and balance, regular exercise can also boost heart health and energy levels, help us maintain a healthy weight, and reduce the risk of various health conditions.
 These include…

 - Type 2 diabetes

-- Cancers including breast, lung and colon
+- Cancers including breast, lung, and colon

 For example, this study found that moderate physical activity increased the size of the hippocampus (the part of the brain responsible for memory).
-It also improved spatial memory, which helps us remember where things are located.
+It also improved spatial memory, which is what helps us remember where things are located.

 How building strength and balance over 50 can improve mental health

 When we talk about building strength and balance, we’re mostly talking about physical strength and balance – but it can also benefit our mental health.